 Mina Kim, Cellist

-Mina debuted at Carnegie Hall with ROSIN for a fundraiser for the New York Women’s Foundation in 2017.
-She has also been a featured soloist with the USP Chamber Orchestra and the Busan Philharmonic Orchestra.
 Her recent recording projects include A Far Cry, Awadagin Pratt, and Roomful of Teeth’s collaboration, Stillpoint.
-The album features Jesse Montgomery’s Rounds, which received a GRAMMY Award in 2024.
+Jesse Montgomery’s Rounds from the album received a GRAMMY Award in 2024.
+Mina can also be heard in ROSIN‘s second album, Reprise, and Brian Shankar Adler’s Echoes of the Gomero.
 Mina has attended music festivals including Tanglewood Music Center, Maine Chamber Music Seminar, and Lyricafest.
-A former member of the Hartford Symphony, Mina also enjoys being part of the cello sections of numerous orchestras around New England.
+A former member of the Hartford Symphony, Mina also enjoys being part of cello sections of numerous orchestras around New England.